- Get link

 [Daah] is short for [dadah].
 This word is usually used when somebody is leaving.
 It's like [bye] in English.

-I guess that's all for now.
-If I see another scene from another movie, Insya Allah, I will update this article again.
+That's all for now.
+If I find another example, Insya Allah, I will update this article again.
 Take care and bye-bye now.

 - Get link